ZenonEl/TelegramMediaRelayBot/docs/documentation/en/usage.md

 ---

-## 🔗 Supported Platforms
+## 🔗 Supported platforms
-The bot works with 1000+ sources thanks to **yt-dlp** integration — the full list is [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+Bot works with 1000+ sources thanks to **yt-dlp** integration - full list [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-*Possible in the future:* integration with **gallery-dl** for downloading entire galleries and archives!
+If you enable integration with **gallery-dl** to download entire galleries and archives - [their number will become even more!](https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.md)
+In the future, I plan to add support for new platforms and services.

 ---

-✨ **The project is constantly evolving:** new features are popping up like mushrooms after the rain! 🍄
-To stay updated and not miss anything important:
+✨ **Project is constantly evolving:** new features appear like mushrooms after rain! 🍄 To keep up with all the updates and not to miss anything important:
-- **Follow my account** on Mastodon.
+- **Subscribe to my account** at [Mastodon](https://lor.sh/@ZenonEl).
-- Or simply stay informed through the person who invited you to this exciting digital media whirlpool! 😉
+- Or just inquire for updates from whoever invited you into this exciting digital media circle! 😉